 - Great Detective: Both Poirot and Miss Marple are superb detectives.

 - Inspector Lestrade: Inspector Sharpe is a Scotland Yard police detective that works with Poirot on most of his cases.
 While he is reasonably competent, it is always Poirot that is able to solve the mystery first.
+There is also Inspector Slack in Tape-Measure Murder.

 - Little Old Lady Investigates: Miss Marple is an elderly Amateur Sleuth that investigates various mysteries.